quephird/nail-polish-bot/README.md

 And so I either needed to somehow generate POV-Ray source code files on the fly from Clojure, or simply have Clojure generate random numbers and somehow pass them into POV-Ray.
-The former felt like a messy and potentially complex task, especially if I considered writing a Clojure to POV-Ray transpiler, but after some digging around POV-Ray forums I discovered that you can pass user-defined parameters from the command line into a POV-Ray script[⁴](#user-parameters), although unfortunately, POV-Ray only supports passing in of float values not strings.[⁵](#floats) The latter wasn't too big a deal at this time as I only needed floats for the RGB components.
+The former felt like a messy and potentially complex task, especially if I considered writing a Clojure to POV-Ray transpiler, but after some digging around POV-Ray forums I discovered that you can pass user-defined parameters from the command line into a POV-Ray script [⁴](#user-parameters), although unfortunately, POV-Ray only supports passing in of float values not strings. [⁵](#floats) The latter wasn't too big a deal at this time as I only needed floats for the RGB components.
 To randomly select a bottle, I decided for the time being to pass in a number and use POV-Ray's `#switch` macro to select which one to place in the scene.